huggingface/blog/segmoe.md

 huggingface-cli upload segmind/segmoe_v0 ./segmoe_v0
 ```

-Alternatively, The Model can be pushed via the Python API,
+The model can also be pushed to the Hub directly from Python:

 ```python
 from huggingface_hub import create_repo, upload_folder